UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 <opt text="False" >

-Setting a colour channel column to the same column as the facet, will change each of the faceted plots to different colours.
+Setting a colour channel to the same column as the facet will change each of the faceted plots to different colours.

 </opt>